-Just off the shores of Cancun, Punta Nizuc and Isla Mujeres lies one of the most unique museums in the world.
-MUSA (Museo Subaqautico de Arte) is the Cancun underwater museum that offers a very different experience for divers, snorkelers and art lovers.
+Just off the shores of Cancun, Punta Nizuc and Isla Mujeres lie one of the most unique museums in the world.
+MUSA (Museo Subaqautico de Arte) is an underwater museum in Cancun that offers a very different experience for divers, snorkelers and art lovers.

 What is the Cancun Underwater Museum?

 The Cancun Underwater Museum project was founded in 2009.
 It was started by the former president of the Cancun Nautical Association and the director of the National Marine Park.
 The idea was to create an experience for divers that would divert traffic from the nearby coral reefs.
 This was needed because the reefs were being damaged by the more than 750,000 annual visitors.

 British Sculptor, Jason de Caires Taylor, was brought on board to create life-sized sculptures and statues which would then be anchored to the ocean floor.
 The sculptures were formed of specialized materials.
 These material are not only safe for marine life but actually encourage the growth of new coral.
 The hope is that in years to come a whole new reef Eco-system will emerge.